-Every sportsbook that MTS rates has years of experience in the business, reliably protects bettors’ sensitive information, and has a solid track record of paying out money owed.
-Every sportsbook is also licensed with a remote gaming licence in its jurisdiction, which adds a layer of protection for bettors.
+Every sportsbook that MTS rates has years of experience in the business reliably protects bettors’ sensitive information.
+Each has a solid track record of paying out money owed.
+Every sportsbook is also licensed with a remote gaming license in its jurisdiction, which adds a layer of protection for bettors.
 In the very rare instance that an issue arises, you can bring your grievance to the commission directly.

 Do I have to input my bank information to create an account, or can I just pay with a credit card when placing my bet?

-Possible deposit methods vary by which sportsbook you sign up with, as well as which country you are betting from.
-Each book should have at least one deposit option that doesn’t require providing your bank information (like Bitcoin, eWallets or prepaid credit cards).
+Possible deposit methods vary by which sportsbook you sign up with.
+This includes which country you are betting from.
+Each book should have at least one deposit option that doesn’t require providing your bank information.
+Examples of this are Bitcoin, eWallets or prepaid credit cards.
 However, if sharing personal information is not something you want to do, know that you will be required to submit some personal identification in order to create an account, plus a billing address if you ever want to withdraw funds.

 You can find more details on signing up and potential deposit methods here.